jordanlinford/sports-card-portfolio/replit.md

-# MyDisplayCase
+# Sports Card Portfolio

 ## Overview
-MyDisplayCase is a web application designed for collectors to digitally showcase their card collections (sports, trading, and other collectibles).
-It enables users to upload, organize, and share their collections, with an optional Pro subscription for advanced features.
-The platform aims to provide a visually appealing and functional environment for managing and displaying card collections.
+Sports Card Portfolio is a web application designed for collectors to track, analyze, and grow their sports card collections.
+It provides AI-powered market intelligence, real eBay comps, and investment-focused tools that treat players like stocks.
+The platform enables users to manage portfolios, get personalized buy recommendations, and share their collections — with Pro features for serious collectors.

 ## User Preferences
 Preferred communication style: Simple, everyday language.